web-platform-tests/interop/charter.md

 The Interop Team is made up of organizations with a track record of contributions to the web-platform-tests project.

 Organizations may apply to join the team by contacting the chair.
 New members will be added with a consensus decision of existing members.
+The deliberations are confidential to the existing members.

 Existing members may leave the team at any time without further obligation.